alexhajdu/unityEssentials/README.md

 # unityEssentials
-Couple oof useful things for unity development.
+Couple of useful things for unity development.